-Contract research: Revenue and budgeted expenditure 2013–2017
+Contract research: Revenue and budgeted expenditure 2014–2018

-Accounting for about 90 percent of business volume, contract research is the mainstay of the Fraunhofer-Gesellschaft’s business activities.
-In accordance with the organization’s mission statement, contract research includes research conducted on behalf of industrial and service enterprises, publicly funded projects and pre-competitive research financed with base funding.
-Base funding for the contract research segment is provided by the BMBF and the state governments in a ratio of 90:10.
+Accounting for about 85 percent of business volume, contract research is the mainstay of Fraunhofer’s business activities.
+In accordance with the organization’s mission statement, contract research includes research conducted on behalf of industrial enterprises, publicly funded projects and pre-competitive research financed with base funding.
+Base funding is provided by the BMBF and the state governments in a ratio of 90:10.
 New project groups and research institutions generally receive initial funding from their host state during their first five years.

-Budgeted expenditure for the contract research segment grew by 6 percent year over year to reach €1992 million in 2017.
-Of that total, the operating budget accounted for €1832 million, up 5 percent, and current capital expenditure for €160 million, up 24 percent.
-In line with Fraunhofer’s funding model, two-thirds of budgeted expenditure is financed through project revenue, which rose at a similar rate to budgeted expenditure (up 6 percent), reaching €1466 million.
-Fraunhofer was able to post substantial increases in both contract research and public-sector projects as sources of project revenue.
+Budgeted expenditure for the contract research segment grew by 9 percent year over year to reach €2168 million in 2018.
+Of that total, the operating budget accounted for €1988 million, up 9 percent, and current capital expenditure for €180 million, up 13 percent.
+Growth was mainly financed through base funding.
+The funding requirement rose by 30 percent to €682 million.
+Fraunhofer uses this to implement important initiatives, such as the establishment of Fraunhofer Clusters of Excellence, new lighthouse projects and Key Strategic Initiatives.